vonMeyennLab/nf_cutntag/README.md

 ## bedtools genomecov optional parameters

-- Option to report depth in BedGraph format, as above (-bg).
+- Option to report depth in BedGraph format, as the option '-bg'.
 However with this option, regions with zero coverage are also reported.
 This allows one to quickly extract all regions of a genome with 0 coverage by applying: 'grep -w 0$' to the output.

     `--bedtools_genomecov_bga` _Default: true_